Home Entrepreneurship The Dark Side of Entrepreneurship

 It wouldn’t be harder than my tedious job at that time.

-Those were the days when leaving a job in an IT Company was an unforgivable crime that could ever be committed by a person from a middle-class family.
+Those were the days when leaving a job in an IT Company was an unforgivable crime that a person from a middle-class family could ever commit.

-The repercussions were – The marriage stocks would plummet.
+The repercussions were that the marriage stocks would plummet.

 Family standing would go down.